 (page 6, chapter FORFEITURE, 2011 Texas Franchise Tax Report Information and Instructions).

 The Texas Secretary of State will forfeit your business registration if your franchise tax report is not submitted and taxes paid 120 days after the due date.
-The Comptroller’s Office has a detailed booklet available in pdf format at http://www.window.state.tx.us/taxinfo/taxforms/05-forms.html with information and instructions regarding the 2011 Texas Franchise Tax Report.
+You can refer to the Comptroller’s Texas Franchise Tax Report and Instructions with information and a step-by-step guide regarding the Texas Franchise Tax Report.

 The Texas Comptroller can assist you with your franchise tax report by email at firstname.lastname@example.org or by calling (800) 252-1381.

 What are the late fees and penalties to re-register if your registration is terminated?

 Texas franchise tax is directly linked to your company’s right to transact business in Texas.
 Delinquent taxes accrue interest beginning 60 days after the date the report and tax payment is due.
 The interest rate to be charged is the prime rate plus 1%.
 There is a 5% penalty imposed the day after your due date and another 5% penalty 30 days later.
 To re-register after your business is terminated for tax reasons, you will have to pay all tax, penalties and interest that have continued to accrue and then get a tax clearance letter from the Texas Comptroller verifying that all tax liability is paid.
 Contact the Comptroller for help in complying with unpaid taxes, penalties and interest, and obtaining a tax clearance letter at (512) 463-4600 or by email at email@example.com.
 You will also have to file all delinquent franchise tax reports.